-If you’ve ever gone through a period of extreme stress or poor mental health, you know what usually happens: your heart races, your palms sweat, your breath shortens.
-You might even feel ill after the tension eases.
-That’s your body responding.
-It goes to show that it is important to focus on both your mental and physical health.
+Have you ever gone through a period of extreme stress or poor mental health?
+You know what usually happens: your heart races, your palms sweat, your breath shortens.
+You might even feel ill after the tension eases… that’s your body responding.
+It just goes to show that it’s just as important to focus on your mental health as well as your physical health.

 - Racing heartbeat

 Only in Australia, up to 15 percent of older adults suffer from depression, while 10 percent deal with anxiety.
-In fact, several common symptoms we notice in depression and anxiety can mimic those of more serious diseases like heart attacks and brain tumors.
-Yet when associated to psychological disorders, they’re completely harmless.
+In fact, several common symptoms we notice in depression and anxiety can mimic those of more serious diseases like heart attacks and brain tumours.
+Yet, when associated to psychological disorders, they’re completely harmless.

 Why is that?

 One of the culprits is the stress hormone, cortisol, as well as the happy chemicals in our brains.
 When they get out of control or aren’t effectively produced, your body feels the consequences.

 There are plenty of ways you can take care of your mental health in order to keep your body working at its best.
 Let’s take a closer look at why you should be paying attention to what your body is trying to tell you.